xrsheffield/website-1/content/events/new-members-event.md

 summary: " \t  Shared meal from 6pm followed by a choice of 'Welcome for friends new to XRS' or 'COP 28 reflections/actions debrief"
 ---

-A special Monday evening event for new members
+A shared meal from 6pm followed by parallel meetings:

+- Welcome for friends new to XR Sheffield

+- COP 28 reflections and actions debrief

 ### Where?